cybex-gmbh/laravel-transmorpher-client/README.md

 protected array $transmorpherVideos = [];
 ```

-The trait needs these properties for the methods `images()` and `videos()`, which will return a collection with the media names as key and the corresponding `Media` class as value.
+The trait needs these properties for the methods `images()` and `videos()`, which will return a collection with the media names as key and the corresponding `Media`-class as value.
 This can be used to iterate over all images for a model for example.

 ## Dropzone Blade component & assets